AHobbitTalksData/Volunteering/README.md

 **2) Poster**

 This is the summary of an extensive job I did in collaboration with some scientists from different Research Centers from the University of Costa Rica.
 We studied the damage of some paintings from the National Theater of Costa Rica.
-In order to understand that, I did image analysis using ImageJ, cleaned and analyzed the data, applied different statistical concepts and presented my conclusions, which you can see here.
+In order to understand that, I did image analysis using ImageJ, extracted and analyzed the data, applied different statistical concepts and presented my conclusions, which you can see here.